Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Recipe schema markup is one of the most powerful structured data types for food blogs and cooking websites.
 When implemented correctly, it can earn you featured snippets, recipe carousels, and rich results that dramatically increase click-through rates.
 But most food bloggers get it wrong.

-In this comprehensive guide, I'll walk you through proper recipe schema implementation using a real-world case study: a food blog that successfully structured 15 recipes for maximum search visibility.
+In this comprehensive guide, I'll walk you through proper recipe schema implementation using a real-world case study: a food brand that successfully structured 15 recipes for maximum search visibility.
 You'll see actual code, learn common mistakes to avoid, and understand how to test your implementation.

 Why Recipe Schema Matters in 2026